Museum Artifact: Baby Ruth Display Box, c. 1950s

 VII.
 The Curtiss Legacy

-Since Otto’s sons sold the Curtiss Candy Company to Famous Brands in 1964, the Baby Ruth candy bar has actually existed far longer in its post-Curtiss form than its original manifestation (both Baby Ruth and Butterfinger are currently owned by Nestle).
+Since Otto’s sons sold the Curtiss Candy Company to Famous Brands in 1964, the Baby Ruth candy bar has actually existed far longer in its post-Curtiss form than its original manifestation (both Baby Ruth and Butterfinger were acquired by Nestle, and more recently, the Ferrero Group).
 As a result, much of the American public has either forgotten or never been aware of the existence of this once central player in the candy bar revolution.

 The wrecking ball erased the old Streeterville factories, and the old Curtiss Farm was sold by 1968.
 As the Curtiss name faded, the achievements of Otto Schnering followed suit, despite the best hopes of people like Henry J. Taylor: